Digital Gardening

 Well, here we are heading into the cooler months of the year again and let’s not forget that the garden can be as beautiful in the throes of late autumn/winter as during the warmer seasons of spring and summer.

 The cooler months bring with it the beautiful colours of deciduous trees with their interesting shapes and bark colours as they commence to enter the wintering phase.
-There’s no better time than now to see the amazing … Read more »
+There’s no better time than now to see the … Read more »

 Great Grevillea